-I wrote this last September and I shared it on some of my social media accounts but figured since I’ve finally opened a personal blog, to publish it here too.
-It’s been in my heart for a quite while and writing about it lifted my spirit.
+I wrote this last September and I shared it on some of my social media accounts and figured since I’ve finally opened a personal blog, to publish it here too.
+It’s been in my heart for quite a while now and writing about it lifted my spirit.

 No one ever said that life is easy, in fact we all know that we live in a broken world.
 A hurting world.

 Not sure if any of you relate but sometimes it just feels like a race and it’s too overwhelming.
 Our lives is like a race, a race that needs a lot of endurance.